DragonBlame/tpf-dragons-edition/GAMEPLAY.md

 # Gameplay Guide

 This guide highlights major gameplay mods included in The Phoenix Flavour - Dragon's Edition, while also giving you some pointers on how to start your new adventures.
-Consider it as **one big spoiler** for the content added and so you have been warned.
+I have tried to write as little information about the new adventures as I could not to spoil the content for you, but it is hard to do, so you have been warned.

 ## Alternate Start